CIWO Fellows are an integral part of our programs, bringing their movement experience & technical expertise across all of our focus areas.

-CIWO Fellow, Build the Bench
+Denise Collazo, Build the Bench

-Denise Collazo is a CIWO Fellow working on Build the Bench initiatives.
+Denise Collazo works on Build the Bench initiatives.
 Denise is a social justice leader, mentor to fellow women of color, and family work integration innovator.
 She started organizing with Faith in Action (formerly PICO National Network) before she became a Mom.
 Now, she's both a Mom and a Grandma!
 She has led electoral and ballot campaigns at the local, state and national level and raised $50M.
 She started as a community organizer in Oakland, CA. and now serves as Senior Advisor.
 Faith in Action is a national network of 54 federations in 25 states and D.C., which engages 3,000 communities of faith.

-CIWO Fellow, Build the Bench
+Felicia Griffin, Build the Bench

-Felicia Griffin, Deputy Director of Partnership for Working Families, is a CIWO Fellow working on Build the Bench initatives.
+Felicia Griffin, Deputy Director of Partnership for Working Families, works on Build the Bench initatives. .
 At the Partnership, Felicia is responsible for strengthening and expanding the network's membership, supporting the leadership development of network staff and affiliates, developing emerging programs, campaigns and strategies that ensure that our local campaigns and organizing add up to building state power.
 Prior to joining the Partnership, Felicia was the Executive Director of the Colorado affiliate, United for a New Economy.
 Since 2002, Felicia has worked with labor and community partners on many campaigns, including increasing Colorado’s state minimum wage, increasing Medicaid enrollment for 80,000 children in New Mexico, passing statewide wage theft protection legislation in Colorado and increasing local funding for affordable housing ($150 million) in Denver, Colorado.
 She has a deep commitment to racial justice, and all the work she does has a goal of reducing disparities for low-income workers and communities of color.
 Felicia lives in San Antonio, Texas and enjoys spending her free time traveling with her husband and five children (three girls and two boys).

-Jenn Round, CIWO Fellow, Strategic Enforcement
+Jenn Round, Strategic Enforcement of Labor Standards

-Daniel Galvin is a CIWO Fellow working on Strategic Enforcement initiatives.
-He holds a Ph.D. from Yale University and is currently an Associate Professor of Political Science and Faculty Fellow at the Institute for Policy Research at Northwestern University.
+Daniel Galvin works on CIWO's Strategic Enforcement initiatives.
+He holds a PhD from Yale University and is currently an Associate Professor of Political Science and Faculty Fellow at the Institute for Policy Research at Northwestern University.
 His research examines the relationship between labor and employment policies, labor market outcomes, changing forms of worker organization, and the politics of workers’ rights.
 Daniel has published empirical analyses of minimum wage noncompliance at the state level, including a study demonstrating that stronger state enforcement capacities and the introduction of higher penalties for noncompliance – especially treble damages – significantly reduce the incidence of wage theft.
 He has also constructed new data on the proliferation of state-level employment policies over the last half-century and analyzed the role labor unions and other worker groups have played in in their enactment.
 His current book project, supported by the Russell Sage Foundation, examines the development of alt-labor groups and the changing politics of workers’ rights.
 Daniel’s other work focuses on political institutions, political organizations, and public policy in the United States.
 He was awarded the Emerging Scholar Award from the American Political Science Association’s Political Organizations and Parties section, the E. LeRoy Hall Award for Excellence in Teaching, the R. Barry Farrell Teaching Award, and was twice elected by the Northwestern student body to the Faculty Honor Roll.

-Cailin Dejillas is CIWO Fellow working on Strategic Enforcement Initiatives and brings a varied depth of experience in law and social movements.
+Cailin Dejillas works on CIWO's Strategic Enforcement initiatives, bringing a varied depth of experience in law and social movements.
 Cailin has been working in the legal profession for a decade and has held many roles at the Seattle Office of Labor Standards, including Senior Investigator and Supervisor, where she oversaw enforcement of Seattle labor standards and investigated cases.
 Prior to that work, Cailin was an attorney at the Northwest Defenders Association, where she represented over 700 people charged with crimes in King County District Court and Seattle Municipal Court.
 Prior to receiving her JD from the University of Washington School of Law in 2010, Cailin held a number of roles in the economic and social justice movement.
 As Legal Intern at Northwest Immigrant Rights Project in Seattle, she prepared petitions for immigration benefits for survivors of domestic violence.
 As a Social Worker for the Domestic Violence Program in Alexandria, Virginia, she advocated for and supported clients, facilitated women’s support group, created a financial management program, and networked with agencies to provide services to clients.
 She gained experience organizing with the Washington State Democrats and economic lobbying experience with NETWORK, A National Catholic Social Justice Lobby, where she planned and advocated for economic and international justice issues with the U.S. House and Senate.